Nexosis/nexosis.github.io/_guides/CreateAccount.md

 <img alt="account login" src="../assets/img/facebook_oauth_small.png" height="225"/>
 </div>

 When you are done signing in with your provider you will be directed back to Nexosis in order to finish adding your account details.
 A few details are filled in for you based on your provider's supplied account information.
-You can modify these
+You can modify these.
 >Notice the checkbox at the bottom which allows you to add sample data to your account.
 Select this option if you plan to follow along with some of our tutorials, or if you want to play with the API but don't have your own data yet.

 <img alt="finish oauth signup" src="../assets/img/oauth_complete_signup.png" height="320"/>